The Chinese Version Of ‘Bohemian Rhapsody’ Is Riddled With Plot Holes

 While some films have greased the wheels by featuring Chinese actors and settings — Transformers: Age of Extinction, for example, was filmed in China — other movies have an uphill battle ahead of them, especially if they feature content that the Chinese government is not too fond of.

-Enter Bohemian Rhapsody, the Oscar and Golden Globe-winning film which chronicles the life of Freddie Mercury (played by Rami Malek), the frontman for British band Queen.
+Enter Bohemian Rhapsody, the Oscar- and Golden Globe-winning film which chronicles the life of Freddie Mercury (played by Rami Malek), the frontman for British band Queen.
 Last week, as reported by The Inquisitr, the film was released in China, with a handful of edits and cuts made to appease the Chinese government.

 This new version of the film has been heavily censored, with all references to Freddie Mercury’s homosexuality and his AIDS diagnosis being removed.
 As you might imagine, this has caused numerous problems with the film’s narrative, introducing a handful of plot holes and unanswered questions for Chinese audiences to grapple with.